UnionOfUKUnicyclists/unionofukunicyclists.github.io/faq.md

 * [Tutorial video from Relentless by Fate](https://www.youtube.com/watch?v=pdH0fV4Uxvk)
 * [Tutorial on using a pavement/step to help you learn](https://www.youtube.com/watch?v=3-xaYAkuw7Q)

-If you have found a great resouce that helped you learn then please let us know so we can add it here!
+If you have found a great resouce that helped you learn then please let us know.
 {% endcapture %}
 {%capture txt2 %}{{ txt | markdownify }} {%endcapture%}